zSavT/Zawarudo-shuttodowneru/README.md

 ## Note

-In fact the proguram does not arrow you tū burrokku taim and defeat jotaró...
+In fact the proguram does not arrow you tū burrokku taim and defeat Jōtarō...

 # Setup